hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 # The Computer System

 - CPU: We will use the same pipelined CPU that we built in the assignment 3.
-However, the memory interface is slightly tweaked to support memory devices with non-deterministic latency.
+However, the memory interface is slightly tweaked to support memory devices of which the latency of a memory request is unknown to the CPU [1].
 Note that both instructions and data come from memory devices.
 As a result, extra care should be taken to ensure correct instructions enter the pipelined CPU, as well as the correct data is received.

 - L1 Cache: